 18. For many (of whom I have told you often, and say again now with tears) live as enemies of the cross of Christ,

-19.whose end is destruction, whose god is their belly, and whose glory is in their shame, who mind earthly things.
+19.whose end is damnation, whose god is their belly, and whose glory is in their shame, who mind earthly things.

-20. Our country is in heaven, from which also we earnestly await a Savior, the Lord Jesus Christ,
+20. Our citizenship is in heaven, from which also we earnestly await a Savior, the Lord Jesus Christ,

-21.who shall transform our lowly body into the likeness of his glorious body by the operation of the power by which he is able to subdue all things to himself.
+21.who will transform our lowly body into the likeness of his glorious body by the operation of the power by which he is able to subdue all things to himself.